plblum/jivs/planning/ModelRules Design Overview.md

 * Business policies not expressed as Jivs field validators

-These must result an array of `IssueFound` supplied to `ValidationManager.addExternalIssuesFound()` and then get sent back to the client as described in section 3.9 "Final server response".
+These must result an array of `IssueFound` supplied to `ValueHostsManager.addExternalIssuesFound()` and then get sent back to the client as described in section 3.9 "Final server response".

 ### 3.7 Save decision

 If any relevant errors are found before save, the server returns without saving, supplying errors back to the client.

-At this point, you have both a validationState from ValidationManager.validate() and an array that was supplied into addExternalIssuesFound().
+At this point, you have both a validationState from ValueHostsManager.validate() and an array that was supplied into addExternalIssuesFound().

 if (validationState.doNotSave == true || the array has at least one) then you cannot save, and must supply those errors back to the client.